I may receive a commission if you make a purchase through links in this post.

 Another great option is magnesium gel or lotion.
 However, these products are definitely not all created equal.
 Unfortunately, I find the gel to makes my skin very itchy and uncomfortable, which is why I HIGHLY recommend the following product:

-Life-Flo Magnesium lotion.
-This stuff is seriously amazing!
+Another good option is Life-Flo Magnesium lotion.
 The first time I tried it, I expected to have the same itchy skin sensation as I did with the gel.
 Instead, my skin felt super soft with no itchiness whatsoever.
 Also, it smells like a vanilla cupcake.
 What could be better than that?
 I like rubbing it on my abdomen and legs to relax me before bedtime.
 This bottle lasts me a pretty long time and is quite affordable as well.

 DIY Magnesium Products